Alan-Xie/PADF/README.md

 # Property-oriented Adaptive Design Framework
 Property-oriented Adaptive Design Framework (PADF) can quickly design new energetic compounds with desired property based on limited-scale dataset labeled.

+### Descriptors
+The descriptors used in PADF are organized in `Code/descriptors.py`.